Life or Death – Surviving The First 63 Days

 ST HELENA’S ENDEMIC WIREBIRD | Darrin Henry

-Despite its excellence in the art of camouflage, St Helena’s endemic wirebirds’ conservation status is listed as ‘Critically Endangered’ by the IUCN.
+Despite its excellence in the art of camouflage, the endemic St Helena wirebird is listed as ‘Critically Endangered’ by the IUCN as its conservation status.
 From barely two feet away I have difficulty spotting the two speckled eggs, even the nest for that matter.

 St Helena National Trust Officers